A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 How to use

-1. Follow the prescribed dosage: Take Neurontin exactly as prescribed by your healthcare provider.
-The dosage will depend on the condition being treated, your individual needs, and your response to the medication.
+1. Follow the prescribed dosage: The dosage will depend on the condition being treated, your individual needs, and your response to the medication.

-3. Swallow the capsules or tablets whole: Take Neurontin capsules or tablets with a full glass of water.
-Do not crush, chew, or break them unless specifically instructed to do so by your healthcare provider.
+3. Swallow the capsules or tablets whole: Take capsules or tablets with a full glass of water.
+Do not crush, chew, or break them.

-5. Stick to a consistent dosing schedule: Take Neurontin at the same times each day to maintain consistent levels of the medication in your body.
+5. Stick to a consistent dosing schedule: Take Gabapentin at the same times each day to maintain consistent levels of the medication in your body.
 This will help ensure its effectiveness.

 Dosage

 The dosage of Neurontin can vary depending on the condition being treated and individual factors.
-It's important to follow your healthcare provider's instructions regarding the specific dosage for your situation.
 The information provided here is a general guideline, but it may not be applicable to everyone.

 For the treatment of epilepsy (seizure disorders), the initial recommended dosage for adults is usually 300 mg taken orally three times a day.
-Your healthcare provider may gradually increase the dosage based on your response and tolerance.
 The maximum daily dosage for adults is typically 3600 mg divided into three equal doses.

 For the management of neuropathic pain conditions, the recommended starting dosage for adults is usually 300 mg taken orally once a day on the first day, followed by 300 mg orally twice a day on the second day.
-Your healthcare provider may further increase the dosage based on your response and tolerability.
 The maximum daily dosage for neuropathic pain is typically 3600 mg, divided into three equal doses.

 For children, the dosage of Neurontin is determined based on body weight and the specific condition being treated.
 It is important to consult with a pediatrician for appropriate dosing instructions.